FIN-044: Use of the University Travel and Expense CardDate: 03/13/2012 Status: Final

-Requirements for compeition prior to purchasing with the T&E Card are generally based on teh dollar value of the order, and all purchases are subjec to the Guidelines for Competition.
-Regardless of competition requirements, it is expected that cardholders will make prudent and necessary purchases.
+Requirements for competition prior to purchasing with the T&E Card are generally based on the dollar value of the order; all purchases are subject to the Guidelines for Competition.
+Regardless of competition requirements, it is expected that cardholders will only make prudent and necessary purchases to conduct University business.

 Spending Limits and Restrictions:

 When using the T&E Card, cardholders must be aware of and comply with University procurement, payment, and travel regulations (refer to the PSDS website and FIN-004: Travel, Meals, and Entertainment Expenses Incurred on Behalf of the University for more details.)